If you want to teach an online course, you need a good platform for managing video files, enrolled students, payments, marketing and web design.

 You don't have to be a professional videographer to deliver great online session.
 Not at all.
 But you do need to know the basics of audio, video and delivery of your message.

 Watch my video on the 5 simple concepts for better videos for a quick brush-up.

-Even though online classes, video courses and webinars are becoming increasingly popular, they don't represent the holy grail of education.
-There are disadvantages to both the physical and digital learning format.
+Even though online classes, video courses, and webinars are becoming increasingly popular, they don't represent the holy grail of education.
+There are disadvantages to both the physical and digital learning formats.

 As stated above, the main disadvantages are:

 Other disadvantages of the online learning format are: